Frequently Asked Questions

 2. What documents will be submitted for assessment soon?

 Two strategic planning documents called a Local Structure Plan Amendment (LSP) and Local Development Plan (LDP) were submitted to the City of Joondalup by the owner of the town centre site.
-These are currently out for public comment.
 The purpose of these documents is further explained below:

 - Local Structure Plan Amendment (LSP) - The past and current development of the Beaumaris Beach land estate is primarily governed by a strategic planning document called the Iluka Structure Plan.
 This Structure Plan is approximately 20 years old and as such requires some amendments to cater for our intended village development.